 Enough of my babbling about rolls.
 Here are the different ways you can shape your rolls.

-This is the Packer House roll.
-This is simply made by rolling the dough out to 1/4 inch thickness and cutting with a circle cookie cutter or biscuit cutter.
+You make this by simply rolling the dough out to 1/4 inch thickness and cutting with a circle cookie cutter or biscuit cutter.
 I used one that was 3 1/2 inches across.
 You can even use a drinking glass if you don’t have a circular cookie or biscuit cutter.
 Brush the circle with melted butter and fold in half.
 (Butter side inside) Place on baking sheet and bake accordingly.
 Brush hot rolls with melted butter.

-This one is made by starting out, just like the Parker House roll by rolling the dough out to 1/4 inch thickness and cutting with a circle cookie cutter or biscuit cutter.
+You make this one by starting out, just like the Parker House roll by rolling the dough out to 1/4 inch thickness and cutting with a circle cookie cutter or biscuit cutter.
 I used one that was 3 1/2 inches across.
 You can even use a drinking glass if you don’t have a circular cookie or biscuit cutter.
 Brush the circle with melted butter and fold in half.
 (Butter side inside) You will need 2 of these circles for each roll.
-Take one circle that has been folded in half (into a taco shape) , and fold it in half again making a triangular shape.
-Then take one end of the other taco shape and insert it into the middle of the triangular piece and fold it in half.
-Wrap the half of the taco shape, that is sticking out, around.
-You end up with two triangles interlocking each other.
-Then place it in the greased muffin tin.
-Like I said if you are confused look at the video clip below.